 Add 1 tablespoon butter to bowl and heat in microwave until melted.
 Place dough into bowl upside down, flip dough over and cover loosely with plastic wrap and drape bowl with a towel.
 Set bowl in a warm place in your kitchen.
 Allow dough to rise for 60-90 minutes until nearly doubled in size.

 Sprinkle buttered dough with brown sugar mixture, leaving the bottom 1” uncoated.
-Press sugar mixture into dough by gently rolling with your rolling pin.
+Use your rolling pin to gently press sugar mixture into the dough (so it doesn't fall out as you roll it).

 Starting at the top, tightly roll dough toward you, using the last 1” to seal roll.
 Cut dough roll in half and then cut those halves in half, giving you 4 pieces.
 Cut each of those pieces into 1/3rd.
 You will have 12 pieces.

 Grease (2) 9”x13” baking dishes.
 Place rolls in pans evenly spaced out, 2 rows of 3 rolls in each.
 Make sure to put the end pieces upside down.
 Loosely cover with plastic wrap and drape a towel over pans.
-Set pans in a warm place and allow rolls to rise another 60-90 minutes until rolls have doubled in size and are touching.
+Set pans in a warm place and allow rolls to rise another 60-90 minutes until rolls have doubled in size.

 Preheat oven 350°F.